iNavFlight/inav-configurator/README.md

    * (5.0.0+) chrome_crashpad_handler `chmod +x /opt/inav/inav-configurator/chrome_crashpad_handler`
 11. Run the INAV Configurator app from the unpacked folder `/opt/inav/inav-configurator/inav-configurator`

-#### Notes

-On some Linux distros, you may be missing `libatomic` and/or `NW.JS` (especially `libnode.so`) dependencies.
-If so, please install `libatomic` using your distro's package manager, e.g:

-* Arch Linux: `sudo pacman -S --needed libatomic_ops`
-* Debian / Ubuntu: `sudo apt install libatomic1`
-* Fedora: `sudo dnf install libatomic`

-1. Don't forget to add your user to the dialout group "sudo usermod -aG dialout YOUR_USERNAME" for serial access
-2. If you have 3D model animation problems, enable "Override software rendering list" in Chrome flags chrome://flags/#ignore-gpu-blacklist

 ### Mac

 1. Visit [release page](https://github.com/iNavFlight/inav-configurator/releases)